eclipse-sw360/sw360.website/content/en/docs/Deployment/Legacy/NativeInstall/Native-install-SW360-Version-17.0.0.md

 linkTitle: "Native-Install v17"
 title: "Native Install v17"
 weight: 100
 description:
   Native-Install-Version-17
 ---

 # How to install and run SW360 v17.0.0
-# These instructions worked on Ubuntu 20.04 and has detailed explanations for newcomers.
+# These instructions worked on Ubuntu 20.04 and has detailed explanations for newcomers

-## This is a guide with detailed explanation of how to install and run SW360 natively on you local machine.
+## This is a guide with detailed explanation of how to install and run SW360 natively on you local machine
-## It includes installation of all dependencies manually, which will not use docker or other container system during the installation or run.
+## It includes installation of all dependencies manually, which will not use docker or other container system during the installation or run

 SW360 is an Open Source project.
 The [SW360] repository and [SW360 website] repositories are published on GitHub.
 ## 1. Overview